M374LX/alexvsbus-java/docs/ConfigFile.md

   The value ``true`` enables a scanlines visual effect, while the value ``false`` disables the effect.

+* vscreen-auto-size

+  The value ``true`` causes the virtual screen (vscreen) to be automatically set to the size that best fits in the physical screen or window, while the value ``false`` is used when the size is set manually.

+* vscreen-width

+  The width of the virtual screen (vscreen) if its size is set manually.
+It is required if the property ``vscreen-auto-size`` is set to ``false``, but ignored otherwise.

+* vscreen-height

+  The height of the virtual screen (vscreen) if its size is set manually.
+It is required if the property ``vscreen-auto-size`` is set to ``false``, but ignored otherwise.

 * touch-buttons-enabled

   The value ``true`` causes the left, right, and jump buttons to be displayed